1966 FIFA World Cup: Officiating issues and subsequent reforms

 While refereeing controversies are common in World Cup history, the 1966 tournament stands out because of the structural reforms it provoked.
 A series of violent matches and contentious dismissals led FIFA to introduce major changes to the Laws of the Game in the following tournament.

 The tournament was marked by persistently rough play and inconsistent officiating.
 In their opening match, Brazilian star Pelé was repeatedly fouled and left the pitch injured after a strong tackle to the knee, forcing him to miss the subsequent match against Hungary.
 Upon returning for the final group stage clash with Portugal, Pelé suffered two heavy challenges from Portuguese defenders, most notably João Morais, that ended his tournament.
 Pelé departed on a stretcher, and Brazil exited the competition 3–1.
 Morais was allowed to remain on the pitch.
 No players were sent off in any of those games.

-Further tension unfolded in the quarter-final between England and Argentina, when captain Antonio Rattín was controversially sent off by referee Rudolf Kreitlein for allegedly "violence of the tongue."
+Further tension unfolded in the quarter-final between England and Argentina, when captain Antonio Rattín was controversially sent off by referee Rudolf Kreitlein for alleged "violence of the tongue."
 Rattín's refusal to immediately exit the field prompted a delay and police intervention, fuelling accusations of arbitrary officiating.
-In another quarter-final opposing West Germany to Uruguay, shortly after halftime, Uruguayan players Horacio Troche and Héctor Silva were both dismissed by English referee Jim Finney during their match against West Germany.
-Uruguay conceded 3 goals when reduced to nine men, and South American media decried a pattern of European referee bias.
+In another quarter-final between West Germany and Uruguay, shortly after halftime, Uruguayan players Horacio Troche and Héctor Silva were both dismissed by English referee Jim Finney.
+Uruguay conceded 3 goals when reduced to nine men and South American media decried a pattern of European referee bias.

 In light of these high-profile incidents, FIFA recognised the need for clearer disciplinary procedures and greater consistency in officiating.
 Ahead of the 1970 World Cup, the yellow and red card system was introduced, alongside the allowance of two substitutions per team and new efforts to standardise referee training and interpretations of the Laws of the Game.

+Later accusations of matchfixing

+In 2008, Brazilian FIFA president from 1974 until 1998, João Havelange, accused this competition, along with the 1974 FIFA World Cup in West Germany for being fixed to benefit the host country.
+According to him Brazil deserved to win in both cases.